marcverhagen/cs217b/code/web-services/graphql/example1/readme.md

 }
 ```

 Next we have some data types.
 The Post type's structure is identical to the Post model defined for the database.
 The name does not have to be the same as the class name of the model, but it sure make sense to do that.
 The PostsResult type defines the structure of the response object when we query for all the posts in the database and PostResult represents the response when we query for one post in the database.
-The exclamation mark indicates a required value, lists (angled brackets) are lists of certain types and can be empty.
+The exclamation mark indicates a required value, lists (square brackets) are lists of certain types and can be empty.

 ```